Chasing Old Receivables

 In any case, the business is broke, start working for a secondary source of income as well.
 That will help you get your primary business back to financial soundness.
-You can choose any related secondary source of income which costs you less and helps you get back on track.
-Also if you have any issue in collecting the debts, don’t hesitate to take help of any professional agencies having a good hand on getting the payments.
+You can then choose any related secondary source of income which costs you less and helps you get back on track.
+Also, if you have any issue in collecting the debts, don’t hesitate to take the help of any professional agencies having a good hand on getting the payments.
 After all, it’s on you to maintain the cash flow of your business healthily in order to maintain the financial viability and profit.